What are Building Permits?

 Draw plans based on the specifications laid down by the authorities.
 Every construction procedure must meet the norms that are required.
-A specific set of rules and regulations are enforced by government authorities that apply to a new construction especially those pertaining to commercial activities.
-These may define the limits of height and width of the building, the number of floors it can have, the area it can cover, the building materials that are permitted to be used for construction, its environmental impact and the safety aspects including the ability to withstand the natural disasters.
-A certified professional may be hired to ensure that the design of building meets all requirements and is engineered and structured correctly.
+A specific set of rules and regulations are enforced by government authorities that apply to a new construction especially those about commercial activities.
+These may define the limits of height and width of the building, the number of floors it can have, the area it can cover, the building materials that are permitted to be used for construction, its environmental impact, and the safety aspects including the ability to withstand the natural disasters.
+A certified professional may be hired to ensure that the design of the building meets all requirements and is engineered and structured correctly.

 Considering Types of Permit Needed

 Permits are required for different activities.
 If a site involves some sort of demolition before new construction beings, a separate permit will be required for the same.
-Construction of a new foundation, changes to septic system, electrical wiring and plumbing will all require permits.
+Construction of a new foundation, changes to a septic system, electrical wiring, and plumbing will all require permits.
 Ensuring that applications requesting all of these are included, can help to gain a permit faster.

 Documents Required for Obtaining Building Permits

 Depending on the purpose of the permit, different types of documents may be required to be submitted along with it.